eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

 The following items are protocol and binary breaking changes:

 - Renaming a field - With Protobuf content, the field names are only used in generated code.
 The field number is used to identify fields on the network.
 Renaming a field isn't a protocol breaking change for Protobuf.
-However, if a server is using JSON content then renaming a field is a breaking change.
+However, if a server is using JSON content, then renaming a field is a breaking change.
 - Changing a field data type - Changing a field's data type to an incompatible type will cause errors when deserializing the message.
 Even if the new data type is compatible, it's likely the client needs to be updated to support the new type if it upgrades to the latest contract.
 - Changing a field number - With Protobuf payloads, the field number is used to identify fields on the network.
 - Renaming a package, service or method - gRPC uses the package name, service name, and method name to build the URL.
 The client gets an UNIMPLEMENTED status from the server.